K4l4Bul3X/GMI-IA/README.md

-Here’s the README for the SOMA (Semantic Optimization and Memory Architecture) project in English:
+Here’s the README for the SOM4 (Semantic Optimization and Memory Architecture) project:

-SOMA: Semantic Optimization and Memory Architecture
+SOM4: Semantic Optimization and Memory Architecture

-SOMA is a revolutionary artificial intelligence based on pure mathematics and geometric theory, designed to optimize communication, understanding, and interaction with language in an innovative and efficient way.
-Unlike traditional AI systems that rely on explicit words or grammar rules, SOMA uses a combination of differential geometry, nonlinear dynamics, semantic optimization, and fractional memory to create a completely new language architecture.
+SOM4 is a revolutionary artificial intelligence based on pure mathematics and geometric theory, designed to optimize communication, understanding, and interaction with language in an innovative and efficient way.
+Unlike traditional AI systems that rely on explicit words or grammar rules, SOM4 uses a combination of differential geometry, nonlinear dynamics, semantic optimization, and fractional memory to create a completely new language architecture.

 Key Features
 	•	Advanced Differential Geometry:
 Utilizes Riemannian manifolds and SPD matrices to model semantic space, allowing concepts and relations to be represented as continuous geometric objects.
 	•	Fractional Memory and Context Persistence:
-Memory is handled by fractional derivatives (Caputo model), enabling SOMA to maintain long-term context, which is essential for more complex dialogues and emotional interactions.
+Memory is handled by fractional derivatives (Caputo model), enabling SOM4 to maintain long-term context, which is essential for more complex dialogues and emotional interactions.
 	•	Semantic Optimization:
 Applies an innovative optimization approach to generate more precise and relevant responses, continuously adjusting system variables to minimize free energy and maximize semantic clarity.
 	•	Semantic Flow Dynamics:
 Uses a Hamiltonian approach to preserve the “energy” of meaning, ensuring that semantic transformations are consistent and efficient over time.
 	•	Cultural and Emotional Integration:
-SOMA adapts its responses based on the cultural and emotional context of the user, making interactions more human and personalized.
+SOM4 adapts its responses based on the cultural and emotional context of the user, making interactions more human and personalized.
 	•	Complex Problem Solving:
 Through techniques like algebraic homotopy, SOMA can efficiently solve complex mathematical equations and logical problems.

 System Architecture

-SOMA is based on a modular architecture consisting of several processing layers:
+SOM4 is based on a modular architecture consisting of several processing layers:
 	1. Layer 0++: Quantum-Relativistic Embedding
 	•	Transforms text into continuous mathematical representations using transforms and projections onto the semantic space.
 	2. Layer 1++: Non-Abelian Tensor Dynamics